 The name Tecan is synonymous with innovation and a level of reliability that has, through countless tests and over many years, become one of the foundations of numerous research institutes and clinical laboratories.
 Laboratories throughout the world can rely on the consistent excellent quality of Tecan products they use to analyze thousands of blood, cell and tissue samples every day.

 Tecan’s solutions automate all types of repetitive work steps in the laboratory and make procedures more precise, more efficient and safer.
 They also pipette the smallest volumes of different fluids with optimum precision, for example.
-By automating these work steps, laboratories can significantly increase the volume of samples they process, obtain test results sooner and ensure reproducible output.
+By automating these work steps, laboratories can significantly scale up the volume of samples they process, obtain test results sooner and ensure reproducible output.
 It is only through automation that complex biological work processes become robust and human error sources are eliminated.
 The instruments can also perform necessary work overnight without supervision, allowing laboratory personnel to evaluate the results or continue with the next steps upon returning the following morning.
 Tecan also offers a wide range of detection devices.
-This includes analytical devices such as microplate readers, which analyze reactions on a microtiter plate, as well as washers, which perform the washing and purification operations of a test procedure.
+This includes analytical devices such as microplate readers, which analyze reactions on a microtiter plate.
 For selected applications, Tecan also increasingly offers integrated total solutions, including appropriate reagents and functional consumables.

 UNIQUE POSITION WITH TWO STRONG PILLARS

 The Company serves some customers directly, but is also a leader in developing and manufacturing OEM instruments and components that are distributed by partner companies – mainly diagnostics companies – under their own names as total solutions together with the relevant test kits.
-The Tecan Group can count on two strong pillars in the Life Sciences Business (end-customer business) and Partnering Business (OEM business) segments that complement each other and achieve a position for that Company that is unique in such depth on the market.
+The Tecan Group can count on two strong pillars in the Life Sciences Business (end-customer business) and Partnering Business (OEM business) segments that complement each other and achieve a position that is unique in such depth on the market.
 Tecan can offer the complete spectrum for different customer groups, from benchtop devices for basic research to sample-to-result solutions for in-vitro diagnostics companies.
 This puts Tecan in a unique position to combine insights from basic research with the requirements for solutions for routine in vitro diagnostics.

 The life science research area is highly innovative and is where most new technologies are developed and initially employed as a matter of routine.
 Traditionally Tecan has a strong position in life science research thanks to its own end-customer business, covering a broad range of applications with modular and configurable instrument platforms.